MercyMurigi/LocaMula/README.md

-# LocaMulla- Decentralized Location Data Marketplace
+# LocaMula- Decentralized Location Data Marketplace
 Welcome to LocaMula, a decentralized marketplace for buying, selling, and trading location data.
 Powered by blockchain technology, LocaMula ensures transparency, privacy, and security for all users while offering a fair and efficient system for location-based data exchanges.
 ## Table of Contents
 - Overview